-- Trustworthy self integration is within reach - For simple cases. . . this is the future of IoT - Need theorem proving at integration time - To synthesize the connectors, monitors etc. - And to build the composed assurance case - So a theorem prover will be at the core of self integration - In future, will likely also use learning to infer properties beyond supplied models - Further ahead, will integrate highly autonomous systems - Numerous failures in HMI (e.g., Air France and Air Asia crashes) show this is difficult - So must exchange more strategic information than SM@RT - Maybe beliefs, desires, intent (BDI), even a system of ethics
+- Trustworthy self integration is within reach - For simple cases... - Need theorem proving at integration time - To synthesize the connectors, monitors etc. - And to build the composed assurance case - So a theorem prover will be at the heart of self integration - In future, will likely also use learning to infer properties beyond supplied models - Further ahead, will integrate highly autonomous systems - Numerous failures in HMI (e.g., Air France and Air Asia crashes) show this is difficult - So must exchange more strategic information than SM@RT - Maybe beliefs, desires, intent (BDI), even a system of ethics - This is the future of IoT